 Get your finances in order.
 Just because a service business has lower overhead costs doesn't mean you won't have any at all.
-Baker-King urged potential entrepreneurs to consider their cash flow before starting up and ensuring that they have enough to live on with all their anticipated expenses, especially if they're leaving a full-time job.
+Baker-King urged potential entrepreneurs to consider their cash flow before starting up and ensure that they have enough to live on with all their anticipated expenses, especially if they're leaving a full-time job.

 "Most business plans I see are 'survive' cash flow analyses," Baker-King said.
 "You want 'thrive' cash flow.
 You might have the best idea on the planet, but if you don't have money to invest to get off the ground, money coming in to fund the business and enough from ... savings or another income source to pay the family bills, then you might need to revisit your business plan."

 Don't spread yourself too thin.
 Depending on the type of business you run, you might be able to develop your services without expanding physically.
 For example, if you are running a PR business, you can work with clients across the globe without having to meet with them.
 Other businesses, such as tutoring or professional organizing, often require you to travel to homes or local sites to practice your service.

 It might be tempting to distribute your practice outside of your area, but you need to be realistic about your options rather than trying to overachieve.
 Many service-based entrepreneurs work from home, and it's difficult for them just to meet with clients within an hour radius.

 "Customers may not be willing to pay for your travel from relatively remote spots," said Mark Robinson, co-founder of Kimble Applications.